Henryk Flame: Early life

 Henryk was the son of Emeryk and Maria (née Raszyk).
-In 1919 the Flame family moved from Frysztat in Zaolzie to Czechowice-Dziedzice.
+In 1919 the Flame family moved from Frysztat in Trans-Olza to Czechowice-Dziedzice.
 He finished the local gimnazjum and the Technical School in Bielsko.
 In 1936 he volunteered for the army and began studying at the School for Cadets of the Airforce in Bydgoszcz, which he completed in 1939 with the rank of corporal-pilot.
 He was allotted to the 123rd Fighter Squadron which was stationed in Kraków.

 During World War II

 During the Nazi invasion of Poland in 1939, as a pilot of the squadron he fought the Luftwaffe at the Siege of Warsaw (1939).
-On September 1, 1939 the first air battle of World War II took place, during which the plane piloted by Flame was shot down.
+On September 1, 1939, the first air battle of World War II took place, during which the plane piloted by Flame was shot down.
 From then on he was under the direct command of the President of Warsaw, Stefan Starzyński.
 On the 7th of September the 123rd Squadron was withdrawn from Warsaw to Lublin.
 On the 17th of the same months most of the soldiers of the squadron crossed the Romanian border in order to avoid capture by the Nazis.
 However, Flame remained and most likely became part of the newly formed Reconnaissance Squadron operating on the Lwów – Zaleszczyki line.

-Sometime after the 17th of September his plane was shot down by the Soviets who had invaded Poland in accordance with the Nazi-Soviet Molotov-Ribbentrop Pact.
+Sometime after the 17th of September his plane was shot down by the Soviets who had invaded Poland in accordance with the Nazi-Soviet Molotov–Ribbentrop Pact.
 He organized from various groups of retreating soldiers a convoy, which at the end of September crossed into Hungary.

 In Hungary together with other Polish soldiers he was interned and placed in a temporary holding camp from which he soon escaped.
 However, while hiding with a Hungarian farmer, he was denounced to the German authorities who arrested him and imprisoned him in a POW camp in a part of Austria which had been made part of the Third Reich.
 In the second half of 1940, thanks to the intervention of his family he was released and came back to his home town of Czechowice..
 Back home, Flame began working as a machinist at the local rail year while at the same time establishing contacts with the anti-Nazi resistance.

 He started an underground organization called "HAK" which soon was merged into the Home Army (AK).
 The purpose of the organization was gathering intelligence and sabotage.
 At the end of 1943, due to the danger of an arrest by the Gestapo, together with his men he escaped to the forests where he organized an independent partisan group, which operated in the Beskid foothills.
 The command of the National Armed Forces (NSZ) took notice of his actions and he received an invitation to join that organization.
 He agreed and in October 1944 he was sworn in as a soldier of NSZ and promoted to the rank of captain.